azandrew-sidoine/flask-pydantic-openapi/README.md

 > ValidationError: value is not a valid list for query

-Since there is no standard for HTTP query with multiple values, it's hard to find the way to handle this for different web frameworks.
+Since there is no standard way for HTTP query with multiple values, it's hard to find the way to handle this for different web frameworks.
 So I suggest not to use list type in query until I find a suitable way to fix it.